Platform-Industry-40/ZTA-Industrial-AI/README.md

 **Zero-Trust-Architektur für industrielle KI-Systeme**

 ![Title Page / Titelblatt](res/3409155e-7d1a-4279-813b-920b59c0d7aa.jpg)
-*(Placeholder – replace with the actual path to your embedded PDF title page image, e.g. res/pdf-cover.jpg or res/titelblatt.png)*
+*(Placeholder – will be replaced by the actual cover image of the PDF)*

 **WORK-IN-PROGRESS** – The project is under active development.
 Documentation is being continuously expanded.